Getting started

 Main concepts used

-A “scope” is a scenario in which a 3rd party dependency is used.
-Typically, in a nodeJS project there is two scopes:
+A scope is a scenario in which a 3rd party dependency is used.
+Typically, in a nodeJS project there are two scopes:

 dependencies